 100,000,000 Bon Jovi Fans Can't Be Wrong didn't just name-check his most ardent followers.
-This multi-disc collection of B-sides and rarities, released on Nov.
-16, 2004, made them part of the process.
+This gold-selling multi-disc collection of B-sides and rarities made them part of the process.

 That started with the idea for the collection, which focused on giving the group's die-hard fans something unusual.
 "Usually 'boxed set' means some sort of rehashed greatest hits or rearranged masters, or some sort of different packaged stuff you've heard already," keyboardist David Bryan told Billboard.
 Bon Jovi engineer "Obie [O'Brien] just went back into the tapes and said, 'Let's make something for the fans.
 If [you were] a fan of the band, what would you want to hear?'
 You wouldn't want to hear stuff you've heard already."

-The title also directly referenced a new milestone in the history of the band's two decades of music making -- 100 million albums sold worldwide.
+The title also directly referenced a new milestone in the history of the band's two decades of music-making – 100 million albums sold worldwide.
 (Elvis Presley had provided the inspiration, having issued a compilation in 1959 called 50,000,000 Elvis Fans Can't Be Wrong.)
-Over an expanse of four CDs and a DVD, the project explored unheard sounds which provided context for everything that came before.
+Bon Jovi explored unheard sounds over an expanse of four CDs and a DVD released on Nov.
+16, 2004, offering new context for everything that came before.

 In the set's liner notes, Bon Jovi said the group finalized the original albums' track listing by creating a narrative flow from beginning to end.
 Outtakes were left to the side not based on their relative worth but rather on how they fit that larger context.
 That gave 100,000,000 Bon Jovi Fans Can't Be Wrong its share of strong material.